mertnakip/Recurrent-Trend-Predictive-Neural-Network/README.md

 ## Citation Request
 The rTPNN as well as its application on multi-sensor fire detection has been published as a journal paper which is entitled as "Recurrent Trend Predictive Neural Network for Multi-Sensor Fire Detection" on IEEE Access.
-If you use rTPNN or the content of this repository, please cite our following paper as follows:
+If you use rTPNN or the content of this repository, please cite our following paper (along with the repository citation) as follows:

 @ARTICLE{nakip2021rTPNN,
   author={Nakip, Mert and Güzeliş, Cüneyt and Yildiz, Osman},